 Monetary damages are available for copyright infringement.
 The applicable rule is that 40 per cent of the value of the infringing products will be awarded.
 The 40 per cent rule represents a minimum standard provision.

-40 ARE ATTORNEYS’ FEES AND COSTS AVAILABLE FOR COPYRIGHT INFRINGEMENT?
-IN WHAT CIRCUMSTANCES?
+41. CAN ATTORNEYS’ FEES AND COSTS BE CLAIMED IN AN ACTION FOR COPYRIGHT INFRINGEMENT?

 Attorneys’ fees and costs are available for copyright infringement but they are seldom recovered.

 42. ARE THERE CRIMINAL COPYRIGHT PROVISIONS?
 WHAT ARE THEY?

 Imprisonment of between six months and six years, and a fine, will be imposed on:

 • any person that deals in any form with free textbooks distributed by the Public Education Department;